johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory, Maneuvers, and Emergencies.md

 	- Know engine takeoff limits, e.g. when and how much to reduce MP/RPM after takeoff, if at all.
 	- Pitching for a cruise climb to improve engine cooling
 	- Importance of checklists for each stage of flight, especially with more advanced systems
+	- Drop of MP on climbout from altitude change
 - En Route
 	- Order of changing power settings ("[[Don't Crush The Egg]]" or [[Power Up - 7 Up, Power Down - 7 Down]])
 - Descent